 René stated later that his competitors had a 24-hour lead.
 In fact, the British party spent the night at the Col de la Fourche bivouac while the French went to the Torino hut to fetch Ignacio Piussi.
 On the 27th, René and Pollet-Villard started from the hut at the same time that Chris and Don’s party left the Fourche bivvy – that is at 1am, with three hours to catch up.
 Julien with Piussi, who got the first cable car from La Palud, departed at 6am, giving the British party a lead of eight hours, not 24 hours.

 René reached the ‘Bonatti-Mazeaud’ bivouac after 2pm on the 28th to see Don belaying on slings below a dièdre and chimney that formed the crux of the route.
 The previous pitch climbed mostly free (French 6c) by Don was quite a feat by one of the very best climbers of the time.
 Don realized that his pegs were not wide enough and his wooden edges too wide for the corner crack, the crux.
 He decided to climb it free: a pitch today of French 7a+ if climbed free.
 He reached the overhung bottomless chimney but could not get established in it and couldn’t let go with one hand to hammer in a rock peg in front of his nose.
-After a struggle, he fell off, losing his hammer and said to Chris: "I lost me bloody 'at' and spunning around added: "Me fags were in the 'at’ (as per Chris in AJ 1986 - 277).
+After a struggle, he fell off around 15 meters, losing his hammer and said to Chris: "I lost me bloody 'at' and spunning around added: "Me fags were in the 'at’ (as per Chris in AJ 1986 - 277).

 It was then that the French refused to lend the British some small wooden edges.